Dożynki: In Poland

 In Poland, where the tradition has survived since pre-Christian times, it is known as the largest agricultural holiday and a time for celebrating the hard work of peasantry throughout the whole year.
 It has been observed after the harvest since the time of the feudal systems of the Middle Ages.
 While many regional variants of this festival have existed throughout the history of the Polish nation, there were three elements that could be found everywhere: ritual cutting of the last ears of crops, making a wreath and marching with it to the chata cottage house or the dwór manor house, and finally a feast and entertainment with traditional dances.
 After 1945, dożynki in the Polish People's Republic took on a more political character and were used for propaganda efforts to highlight the strength of the workers' and peasants' alliance, but folk customs remained an integral part of these celebrations; in the 1990s, following the collapse of the Eastern Bloc, authorities restored the more religious meaning of the festival that was present in Interwar Poland while upholding the usual folk traditions.

 In present-day Poland, a nationwide "Presidential Harvest Festival" (Dożynki Prezydenckie) has been intermittently observed since its creation in 1927 by president Ignacy Mościcki in Spała.
 Modern celebrations of dożynki can have a religious or secular character, but they always involve observing traditional customs associated with the end of the harvest season.
-In the case of a harvest festival of a religious nature, thanks for the crops are usually given to the Christian God and the Mother of God.
+In the case of a harvest festival of a religious nature, thanks for the crops are usually given to God and the Mother of God.
 However, in some parts of Poland it is ethnic Slavic gods who are revered during dożynki; these celebrations are cultivated mostly by neo-pagan religious minorities, referring to the Slavic Native Faith beliefs attributed to the Early Slavs.

 In Russia

 It is the ethnolinguistic phenomenon in the history the day of the folk calendar of the Eastern Slavs and the completion of the harvest ritual, falling in many places August 15 (28), in other places celebrated in September.
 By mid-August harvest grain ends, hence the name of the holiday.
 Includes the rituals associated with last (dozhinochnym) sheaf, the ritual of "curling beard" and a celebratory meal.
+In the Russian North, a meal made from tolokno marks the end of the harvest and goes by a variety of names, such as dezhen' (дежень).
+In the Kirov Oblast, a soup called dozhinal'nitsa (дожинальница) serves as a ritual harvest meal.

-Almost lost in Russia at the Soviet period.
-In the post-Soviet period this folk tradition in some countries has been recreated as an official holiday.
+The festival's practice was almost lost in Russia during the Soviet period.